KDT84/react-project/README.md

 2. Second Page:

 CATEGORY PAGE
-   - displays cuisines from a choosen country
+   - displays foods from a choosen country
    - recipe option
    - leave a like or unlike (optional)